tanle8/todo-qt/NOTE.md

 It will either change the widget's shape or add extra margins, depending on each widget's constaints (e.g. A check box will not be stretched but a Push Button will).

+## Adding a Task
+- Do you often need to insert objects larger than a pointer at the beginning or in the middle of your array? -> Use a `QList` class
+- Need contiguous memory allocation?
+Less CPU and memory overhead?
+Use a `QVector` class.